 The Westside Union School District Board of Trustees continues to prioritize teachers and staff as our most valuable resource for students and families.
-During the 2022-2023 school year the District has taken numerous steps to recruit and retain teachers.
-One significant improvement was the District was able to increase teacher salary by 9% for the 2022-2023 school year with a scheduled additional 6% for the 2023-2024 school year.
-This, in combination with lower class size averages across the district for most grade levels make working in Westside more desirable for potential employees.
+During the 2022-2023 school year, the District has taken numerous steps to recruit and retain teachers.
+One significant improvement was the District was able to increase teacher salaries by 9% for the 2022-2023 school year with a scheduled additional 6% for the 2023-2024 school year.
+This, in combination with lower class size averages across the District for most grade levels, make working in Westside more desirable for potential employees.
 Teachers and administrators have seen increased levels of support through counselors, psychologists, health services and office staff.
 The District continues to offer grant opportunities up to \$10,000 for tuition reimbursement for new teachers in Special Education.
 Our Human Resources Department hosts regular job fairs and markets job opportunities at district events, during advisory panels, through social media, and through partnership with local universities.
 The Human Resources department has attended numerous job fairs in and out of state as well as visited local university programs to share benefits of joining the profession.
+Although fully implemented, hiring and maintaining fully credentialed staff maintains a challenge due to the nationwide teacher shortage.